 The chores related to this pet are not glorious.
 Scooping poop, replacing bedding, dealing with the rabbit smell, staying on top of a balanced diet, making sure the rabbit exercises, cleaning the hutch; it gets repetitive real quick.
 Rabbits can live as long as ten years or more.
 Chores need to be done daily.
 Can you handle it?

 There's no reason why a rabbit cannot get along with other pets.
 However, some animals cannot get along with rabbits.
 Certain dogs and cats have an immensely strong prey drive.
 Needless to say, this could end in tragedy.
 Bunnies should never be left unsupervised with other animals, not even other rabbits (that are new additions or play dates).

 Rabbits Are Worth It for the Right Reasons

 The only real reasons to obtain a bunny are companionship or to join the show circuit.
 Anything else usually causes the rabbit heartache down the road when it's misunderstood, “boring” and no longer wanted.
-Some of the worst reasons people get rabbits are:
+There are a plethora of not-so-good reasons people adopt rabbits.